Think Beyond Your College Degree to Be Competitive

 The vast majority of people are ‘average wanderlings’ that don’t appear to have much of a life calling or purpose.
 There is absolutely nothing wrong with this; however, it yields opportunity for the dedicated to seize opportunities for advancement.
 What do you plan to do with your college degree?
 Is it simply to open doors for employment or is the subject matter your passion?

 Employers are used to getting swarms of job applications where the vast majority of applicants have the basic qualifications- a college degree, over the age of 21, etc. The key is to separate yourself from the other applicants, and this is accomplished by highlighting where your effort has been directed (and the more years gives greater credibility).

-For example: I instruct criminal justice and many of my students have the ‘noble cause’ mindset where their personalities are based in public service.
+I instruct criminal justice and many of my students have the ‘noble cause’ mindset where their personalities are based in public service.
 The students who direct their efforts, while earning their college degree, towards criminal justice tend to secure employment (post-graduation) quickly.
 I have students who attend their local citizen’s police academy, get involved in community policing, and undergo the training to be a certified (and working) Guardian Ad Litem.
 None of these are paid, yet the students are showing dedication to criminal justice while simultaneously making contacts in their communities.
 Who would you hire- the graduate with a college degree or the graduate with a college degree and a demonstrated dedication to criminal justice and the community?

 About the author:

 “Ben Straight holds the rank of Professor at National American University and has been teaching on-site and online for ten years.
 He has taught 62 different classes spanning 7 academic disciplines.
 He owns a small law practice, Straight Law Offices, and hosts the Podcast Tampa Professor (available on iTunes and SoundCloud).”